Archived-01/surface-air-3/README.md

 | Speakers | Noticable hiss when waking up from sleep, goes away once any sound is played |
 | WiFi | No issues |
 | Battery | No issues, but battery life is rather poor (I estimate around 3-4 hours) |

+The trackpad has force touch on by default; disable that to have a working click.

 The wakeup from sleep is noticeablebly slower than Windows.
 My old laptop that had S3 sleep woke up faster.
 This laptop with S0 modern standby (which is garbage and not really sleep anyway) "wakes up" much faster.